SVI-UnrealEngine/TeleportPortal/Teleport/index.md

 :::sample
- Go to :  `Content/Teleport/Blueprint/BP_Teleporter`
+ Go to :  `Content/PortalTeleport/Blueprints/Portals/BP_TeleportPortal`
 :::

-# What is Teleporter ?
+# What is Teleport Portal ?

 They are teleportation portals within the same level with certain entry and exit points.